 Many couples think that if a diet plan and medication and IVF treatments all fail, there is no hope that the couple will experience parenthood.
 Well, it is not true.
 If the women are unable to produce healthy eggs, she can borrow eggs, and then take the IVF process and get pregnant.

 If the woman has fertile eggs but cannot hold a pregnancy and has risks of miscarriage, she can opt for surrogacy treatment.
 This way the mother will still be the biological mother while the surrogate delivers the baby.

 PCOS is not a newly found syndrome, but it is increasing in women due to the changing lifestyle and eating habits.
 There are ways to deal with PCOS and if done right, with the right consultation and guidance, women with PCOS too can experience a normal pregnancy.

 SOURCES AND REFERENCES:

-1. 7 most effective and expert tips for successful ivf pregnancy - ivf success tips getting pregnant, Elawoman - 2017
+- Boost your ivf success with these tips getting pregnant, Elawoman - 2017

 Was this page helpful?

 Thanks for your Comment.

 The information displayed on this webpage covers general information on several medical conditions, fertility treatments, IVF ICSI, surrogacy procedure, home remedies, and their respective treatments.
 The exclusive purpose of the displayed information is for the sake of general understanding and it has been collected from open sources which heavily rely on research and laboratory tests.
 However, the information shared here should not be considered as a medical advice or an alternative to consultation with a registered medical practitioner or licensed healthcare professional.